Book gets close to the music that made Carpenters superstars

 It could be the tagline of a new book on the work of Richard and Karen Carpenter, which seeks to set aside the noise surrounding the duo and focus on their harmonic creations.

-“Carpenters: The Musical Legacy” (Princeton University Press), coming 50 years after the duo’s earliest hits, was co-written by Richard Carpenter, along with Associated Press journalist Mike Cidoni Lennox and Chris May.
+“Carpenters: The Musical Legacy” (Princeton Architectural Press), coming 50 years after the duo’s earliest hits, was co-written by Richard Carpenter, along with Associated Press journalist Mike Cidoni Lennox and Chris May.

 Carpenter has passed on many retrospective projects, after facing decades of questions about his sister’s inner life and her death in 1983 from heart failure, a complication of anorexia, at age 32.
 This was a chance to do something different.

-Note: This story has been corrected to show that the book’s publisher is Princeton Architectural Press, not Princeton University Press, and “Carpenters” was the duo’s third album, not their second.